-Tel Aviv to Petra Tours
+Tours from Tel Aviv to Petra Jordan

 Many travel companies in Tel Aviv arrange one-day and multiple-day trips to Petra.
 Opting for a one-day tour in Petra will include transportation, meals, a guided tour, and entrance fees.
-On the other hand, a multiple-day tour lasts for 2 or more days and covers Amman, Petra, and Wadi Rum among other places.
+On the other hand, a multiple-day tour lasts for 2 or more days and covers Amman, Petra, and Wadi Rum, among other places.

 Therefore, whether you’re looking for a one-day tour in Petra or more, here are some group tours you can join: